-There are no reports of infants breastfed during maternal therapy with carbinoxamine.
-In one telephone followup study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
-None of the reactions required medical attention.
-[1]
+Relevant published information on cyproheptadine was not found as of the revision date.
+In one telephone follow-up study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
+None of the reactions required medical attention and none of the infants were exposed to cyproheptadine.[1]